AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

 <img width="1304" height="476" alt="image" src="https://github.com/user-attachments/assets/f6cb7fac-4ff7-4011-80b7-7f7ca509dd21" />

-Python script for log-transformations, imputation, and forecasting is "Transformation_Imputation_Forecasting.py".
+Scripts in Python 3.10 for log-transformations, imputation, and forecasting is "Transformation_Imputation_Forecasting.py".
 Find below instructions how to run the script and its parameters.

 # Data